My in-laws are coming. Today.

 My goal during these visits is to ENJOY the small everyday moments.
 I am going to be keeping a daily happiness journal with our family this month.
 I will re-read it as needed!

 Celebrate having the opportunity to have my kids be able to interact with native speakers of their 2nd language.
 We are going to have every Thursday night be a language celebration night with traditional Russian Foods and

 Take each day at a time (see 10 tips for surviving in-laws above)

 How long do your in-laws stay for???

+Do you inlaws stay too long?
+Do your inlaws stay in your house?
 What is your best, stay happy tip?
 Please share!
 I have all month to try your tips out!